 Take an Audio Tour of Gravensteen Castle

 Gravensteen Castle is one of the highlights of any trip to Ghent!
-The historic fortress is both eerie and fascinating, dating back to the 12th century.
-It was originally the residence of the counts of Flanders but has since been used as a court, prison and mint.
-It may surprise you that the castle is actually located in the heart of the city, as the old town was built around it over the centuries.
+The historic fortress, dating back to the 12th century, is both eerie and fascinating.
+It was initially the residence of the counts of Flanders but has since been used as a court, prison, and mint.
+It may surprise you that the castle is in the city’s heart, as the old town was built around it over the centuries.

-An audio tour is included with the ticket price and we think it is good value for money.
-You can easily spend over an hour exploring the castle fortress and the tour is designed to ensure that you don’t miss anything.
+An audio tour is included with the ticket price, and we think it is of good value for money.
+You can easily spend over an hour exploring the castle fortress, and the tour is designed to ensure you don’t miss anything.
 Make sure to climb the spiralling tower so you can enjoy the views of the city skyline!
 You can also enter the dungeons and learn about the castle’s darker past.

 Visit St Bavo’s Cathedral

-Architecture lovers have to visit St Bavo’s Cathedral to see one of the most beautifully designed buildings in all of Belgium.
-The spectacular external structure is complimented by the beautifully decorated interior, which is full of paintings, sculptures and other interesting features.
+Architecture lovers must visit St Bavo’s Cathedral to see one of Belgium’s most beautifully designed buildings.
+The beautifully decorated interior complements the spectacular external structure, which is full of paintings, sculptures, and other exciting features.

-Belgian cathedrals are truly impressive and one of the highlights of any city.
+Belgian cathedrals are awe-inspiring and one of the highlights of any city.

 Visit the Belfry/Cloth Hall

-Belfry’s are an important part of any city’s history, containing the charter, a legal document that established the city’s independence.
-A cloth hall was added on to Ghent’s belfry, symbolising another important part of Belgian history and serving as the main hub for commerce and industry in the middle ages.
+Belfries are an essential part of any city’s history.
+They contain the charter, a legal document establishing the city’s independence.
+A cloth hall was added to Ghent’s belfry, symbolising another essential part of Belgian history and serving as the central hub for commerce and industry in the Middle Ages.

-You can book tickets to enter inside the belfry and climb the stairs to get an amazing view of Belgium.
+You can book tickets to enter inside the belfry and climb the stairs to get a fantastic view of Belgium.
 This is a great way to see the city on a sunny day!

 Visit the historical city centre

-Belgian cities are famous for their breathtaking historical city centres because of their intricate architecture and function as a gathering spot.
-Old market squares are usually bustling with locals and tourists alike, and there are always plenty of nice restaurants, cafés and bars in the area.
+Belgian cities are famous for their breathtaking historical city centres, which are known for their intricate architecture and function as gathering spots.
+Old market squares are usually bustling with locals and tourists alike, and there are always plenty of nice restaurants, cafés, and bars in the area.

 Museums in Ghent

-In the city you will find 12 museums which cater to a range of interests such as the arts, nature and science.
+In the city, you will find 12 museums that cater to a range of interests, such as the arts, nature, and science.
 There is truly something for everyone to enjoy!

 Here are some of the most popular museums in Gent: